lsha49/ll_FORUM_CLASSIFICATION/README.md

 Education forum post classification
 -------------------------------------------------------------------------
 The purpose of this repository is to explore text classification methods in education forum post classification.
-This repo is resulted from this paper: @todo add EDM paper reference.
-We kindly ask you to reference this paper when applying this repo.

 We also include here the Stanford forum post dataset: stanfordMOOCForumPostsSet.tar.gz.
 This dataset was originally created and labelled by the Stanford financed by the National Science Foundation to support educational research.
 The dataset can be used for research purpose.